On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

-\begin{enumerate} \item case $-$: the mutually interacting, counter--propagating waves in which the photon--photon scattering can happen. \item case $+$: the co--propagating, non-interacting waves where photon--photon scattering does not occur. \end{enumerate}
+We discuss our solutions with respect to the two cases of beam orientation, $-$ and $+$: we plot the numerical values of the phase velocities in Mathematica and look for their matching limiting value of the phase velocities, $v_{1}$ or $v_{2}$, for the background field in this section, see the summary in Section \ref{sec:discussion}.

 It is enough to focus on the sign of the phase velocities.
-In other words, whether they approach a constant value with increasing $E_{0}$, i.e. one of the values which we have obtained for Born electrodynamics, $v_{1}$ (\ref{eq:vphaseone}) and $v_{2}$ (\ref{eq:vphasetwo}) (see Section~\ref{sec:DerivationEquations}) and which we have briefly reviewed in the beginning of Subsubsection \ref{sub:secondEqggg}.
-We discuss our solutions with respect to the two cases of beam orientation, $-$ and $+$: we plot the numerical values of the phase velocities in Mathematica and look for their matching limiting value of the phase velocities, $v_{1}$ or $v_{2}$, for the background field in this section, see the summary in Section \ref{sec:discussion}.
+In other words, whether they approach a constant value with increasing $E_{0}$, i.e. one of the values which we have obtained for Born electrodynamics, $v_{1}$ (\ref{eq:vphaseone}) and $v_{2}$ (\ref{eq:vphasetwo}) (see Section~\ref{sec:DerivationEquations}) and which we have briefly reviewed in the beginning of Section \ref{sub:secondEqggg}.